 Strategi Institute recommends all financial advisers commence their level 5 qualification as soon as possible.
 Reasons for this are:

 - Level 5 is a big piece of work: Obtaining the New Zealand Certificate in Financial Services Level 5 requires students to complete the Core Strand and at least one specialty strand so as to obtain a minimum of 60 NZQA credits.
 This is a big body of work and would logically take six months for someone who is also working full time and does not want the study to impact upon their revenue generating ability.

 - Financial advisers will have more study in 2018: It is also likely that those who will be actively involved in providing financial advice will need to complete the Financial Advice Strand which is a further 30 NZQA credits.
-Strategi recommends you hold off doing the Financial Advice Strand until mid-2018 when the Code Working Group will be getting close to finalising their recommendations.
+Strategi recommends you hold off doing the Financial Advice Strand until mid-late 2018 when the Code Working Group will be getting close to finalising their recommendations.
 Content for the Financial Advice Strand will likely change to reflect the new financial adviser code and legislation/regulation so waiting is prudent.

 - Potentially declining revenues and increasing costs: Consumerism and regulation are driving greater transparency of fees.
 It is likely clients will demand greater value for money plus some commission structures may decrease or even disappear altogether.
 Combine this with financial advisory firms merging to gain greater market penetration and brand recognition, and it becomes likely that the current good days of high margins may come under threat.
 Additionally, the cost of doing business will rise with the inevitable rise in compliance costs as you move into the more regulated FMCA regime.
 Therefore, it is prudent to incur your expenditure in your level 5 qualification now whilst you are not burdened with one off transition costs and higher operating costs with a potential lower gross revenue.
 The good news is Strategi Institute is highly competitive with its level 5 course pricing.